chef/chef-licensing/components/ruby/README.md

 - `chef_product_name`: the name of the chef software using this library
 - `chef_executable_name`: the name of the chef software's executable using this library
 - `chef_entitlement_id`: the unique entitlement id of the chef's software
-- `air_gap_detected?`: helps detect an air gap condition, which is necessary for the licensing system to determine when to function in an offline mode.
-An air gap environment is determined to be present if any of the following conditions are met:
-  - the environment variable is set,
-  - the argument flag is provided,
-  - or there is an inability to ping the licensing server URL.

-  The return value is a boolean, and is cached for the life of the process - airgap detection happens only once.
 - `logger`: sets the logger functionality for the Chef Licensing library.
 It defaults to `Logger.new(STDERR)` and the logger level as `INFO`
   - The logger level can be set via the argument using the `--log-level` or `--chef-log-level` or via the environment using the keys `LOG_LEVEL` or `CHEF_LOG_LEVEL`.
 Valid values are: `info`, `warn`, `debug`, `error` and `fatal`.
 Defaults to `info` if the logger level is not provided or is invalid.
   - The logger location can be set via the argument using the `--log-location` or `--chef-log-location` or via the environment using the keys `LOG_LOCATION` or `CHEF_LOG_LOCATION`.
 Defaults to `STDERR` if the location is not provided.